CCI-MOC/documentation/docs/source/New-User-Automation.md

     $ ssh helpdesk@128.31.25.252

 And use the `moc` interface to run the script.
 This is a bash function layered in between the helpdesk user and the actual scripts - the intention is to prevent all the helpdesk users from having access to the `settings.ini` file which contains passwords.
-More information about this is at [[Configuration of the Helpdesk VM]].
+More information about this is at [Configuration of the Helpdesk VM](Configuration-of-the-Helpdesk-VM.html).

 ## Addusers python script